awsdocs/amazon-eks-user-guide/doc_source/cross-account-access.md

 **Example Create an identity provider from another account's cluster**

 **Example**
 In this example, Account A provides Account B with the OpenID Connect \(OIDC\) issuer URL from their cluster\.
-Account B follows the instructions in [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) and [Configure a Kubernetes service account to assume an IAM role](associate-service-account-role.md) using the OIDC issuer URL from Account A's cluster\.
+Account B follows the instructions in [Create an IAM OIDC provider for your cluster](enable-iam-roles-for-service-accounts.md) and [Assign IAM roles to Kubernetes service accounts](associate-service-account-role.md) using the OIDC issuer URL from Account A's cluster\.
 Then, a cluster administrator annotates the service account in Account A's cluster to use the role from Account B \(*444455556666*\)\.

 ```
 apiVersion: v1